kekyo/mark-deco/docs/en/frontmatter-extraction.md

   const updatedMarkdown = result.composeMarkdown();
   // Persist the updated markdown string when metadata changed.
 }

+// Inspect the actual prefix used after the transform (helpful when overrides apply). console.log(result.uniqueIdPrefix);
 ```

 Need to tweak rendering flags as well?
-Pass regular `ProcessOptions` as the optional fourth argument.
+Pass regular `ProcessOptions` as the final argument.
-The transform can also keep the original metadata by returning `{ frontmatter: originalFrontmatter, uniqueIdPrefix: 'id' }` or swap the prefix entirely.
+The pre transform can keep the original metadata by returning `{ frontmatter: originalFrontmatter, uniqueIdPrefix: 'id' }` or swap the prefix entirely.

 `result.changed` reports whether the transform altered the metadata.
 When changes occurred,
 `composeMarkdown()` returns a Markdown string whose frontmatter reflects the final state;
 otherwise it returns the original input untouched, allowing you to skip unnecessary writes.
+`result.uniqueIdPrefix` exposes the prefix actually used for heading IDs after any overrides.
+The post transform runs after HTML conversion, receives `{ frontmatter, headingTree }`, and can further refine metadata (return the same reference to indicate no changes).